Sign up to receive our BISCquick newsletter – our weekly ballot measure roundup!

 What is a ballot initiative?

-Ballot initiatives, also commonly known as ballot measures or referendums, are policy proposals placed before voters on local or statewide ballots.
+Ballot initiatives, also commonly known as ballot measures or referendums, are questions placed before voters on local or statewide ballots.
 The ballot initiative process gives people the ability to propose constitutional amendments or statutes (depending on the state) and collect signatures to place those proposals directly before voters.

 Through ballot initiatives, a majority of voters tell the legislature what the public wants to get done.
 Voters in red, blue, and purple states have used ballot initiatives to get issues on the ballot that the legislature refuses to take up so that we can pass laws that help our communities.